 It is understandable that investors are concerned with the outgoings, after all, the return on investment must be sustainable long term, and it needs to be an asset, not a liability.

 The thing is, selecting a property manager is not like comparing interest rates, where we understand that the rates are controlled by the Reserve Bank to a certain degree.
 We also know we can negotiate with the bank if they don’t “come to the party”.
-The difference is, there is a very important service behind property management.
-Unless you are an investor who has experienced poor property management service, it is likely that we all appear much the same.
-The glossy brochures, print media, video marketing and websites suggest that the service provided or promised are essentially the same.
-So in this case, the only decision the investor needs to make is who will offer the best deal on fees.
+The difference is, Property Management requires a very important service behind the fee.
+Sometimes, unless you are an investor who has experienced poor property management service, it's likely that we all appear much the same from the outside.
+The glossy brochures, print media, video marketing, social media and website might suggest that the services provided or promised are essentially the same.
+In this case, the only decision you need to make is who will offer the best deal on management fees.

-While it may appear this way, it is generally not the case and the small difference in percentage fees will become irrelevant in the scheme of things, in fact, the cheapest agent will usually cost you a whole lot more.
+While it may appear this simple, it is generally not the case and the small difference in percentage fees will become irrelevant in the scheme of things, in fact, the cheapest agent will usually cost you a whole lot more.

 - Management fees – the cost of professional management